balena-io/debugging-masterclass/README.md

 Jan 13 11:05:20 dee2945 e374bbb9ddd4[765]: [16B blob data]
 Jan 13 11:05:20 dee2945 e374bbb9ddd4[765]: [1B blob data]
 ```
-This obviously is not a problem if you're not looking for issues in the
+If you're not examing the application's services then this output is fine, but
-application's services, but usually enabling persistent logs allows us to
+usually enabling persistent logs allows us to examine what also might be
-examine what also might be happening in a service container that could cause
+happening in a service container that could cause an issue (for example, maybe
-an issue (for example, maybe the container is privileged and causing a reboot
+the container is privileged and causing a reboot because it talks to the host
-because it talks to the host DBus and issues a restart).
+DBus and issues a restart).

-The total space for persistent journals is currently 8MB (the total for the
+The maximum size for persistent journals is currently 32MB, and the logs are
+stored on the data partition (in balenaOS versions less than v2.45.0, the
+maximum size for journals was 8MB, and the data was held on the state partition,
-state partition is currently 20MB).
-This obviously has some impact on what can
+the total size of which is 20MB).
+This has some impact on what can be captured,
-be captured, and if an application is quite verbose, this can mean that there
+and if an application is quite verbose, this can mean that there isn't enough
-isn't enough space to store logs that might be useful.
-It's worth noting this,
+space to store logs that might be useful.
+It's worth noting this, and informing
-and informing customers of this fact so they can cut down the logging output
+customers of this fact so they can cut down the logging output if persistent
-if persistent logs are deemed important for issue finding.
+logs are deemed important for issue finding.

-## 5. Determining Networking Issues
+## 6. Determining Networking Issues

 There are some common networking issues that can stop several major components
 (the VPN, Supervisor, balenaEngine) from working correctly.